Vinci-da-Gama/a5-collection0/README.md

 import { AppComponent } from './app.component';
 import { InitPageModule } from './init-page/init-page.module';
 import { FormGroupPipeI18nTooltipPopoverModalModule } from './form-related/formGroupPipeI18nTooltipPopoverModal.module';
+// it have to be place at the end of all other modules, since other modules may have children routes. import { NotFoundModule } from './not-found/not-found.module';

 import { CookieService } from 'ngx-cookie-service';